jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 ---
-title: How to use Jupiter DCA
+title: How to Use Jupiter DCA
 sidebar_label: "How to Use DCA"
 description: "Learn how to use Dollar Cost Averaging on Jupiter to get the best price on your trades."
 ---